From hat-trick heroics to Ashes annihilation – Stuart Broad’s best Test displays

-England bowler Stuart Broad has announced he will retire from Test cricket at the end of the Ashes series, bringing the curtain down on an illustrious – and at times electrifying – career.
+England bowler Stuart Broad has signed off from Test cricket in style, bringing the curtain down on an illustrious – and at times electrifying – career.

+The 37-year-old took the last two wickets to fall as he headed into retirement in triumph in a 49-run win over Australia in the fifth Ashes Test at The Oval, ensuring the series ended 2-2.

 Here, the PA news agency recalls some of Broad’s greatest displays in the longest format of the game.